OPEC will squeeze oil buffer to historic lows with an output hike

 Iran’s OPEC governor, Hossein Kazempour Ardebili, told Reuters last week that the oil price could jump to $140 if U.S. sanctions hurt his oil exports from this country, the third biggest producer in OPEC behind Saudi Arabia and Iraq.

-Benchmark Brent crude is now trading above $76.
+Benchmark Brent crude LCOc1 is now trading above $76.

 Martijn Rats, Morgan Stanley’s global oil strategist, said oil prices would be supported “if supply and demand is in balance, if inventories have drawn significantly and spare capacity isn’t all that great.”